Oakchris1955/rust-amongify/README.md

   <string>  Input string to ඞ sussify ඞ

 Options:
-  -s, --sus <sussiness>  How ඞ sus ඞ you want the output string to be [default: 1] -h, --help             Print help
+  -s, --sus <sussiness>          How ඞ sus ඞ you want the output string to be [default: 1]
+      --max-sus <max-sussiness>  Set a new upper limit for how ඞ sus ඞ the output string can be [default: 10] -h, --help                     Print help
 ```